rschlaefli/19fs-dspa-project/reports/01_design.md

 TODO: Briefly describe what you are planning to build and how you are planning to build it.

+- ...

 TODO: Briefly argue why your design solves the given problems and describe its advantages over alternative approaches.

+- improvements compared to reading from files
+  - more applicable to real-life problems / scalability in real streaming context
+  - ...

 ## Input & Preprocessing